| | |

 Thrane Esmark.
 After determining that it was a new element, Berzelius named his

 discovery after the Norse God of thunder and weather, Thor.
+Read one of the first

 articles published about the radioactive nature of Thorium.
 Lord Rutherford of